2025 Range Rover Sport vs. Porsche Cayenne vs Mercedes-Benz GLS vs Audi Q8

 20-way power-adjustable, heated ✓ | Seats | 8-way power-adjustable, heated |

-The Porsche can't keep up with the Range Rover Sport on the road, but what about its offroad capability?
-To start with, air suspension is optional on the Cayenne, while it's standard on the Range Rover Sport.
-In fact, at $4,170, this option alone more than wipes out the Cayenne's slight price advantage.
-When comparing things like max ride height and wading depth, we used the numbers for the Cayenne when it's equipped with air suspension.
-So the end result of paying extra for this option on the Cayenne is that it's still not as well suited to offroad conditions as the Range Rover Sport.
-You also won't have much cargo space for whatever gear you're taking with you.
+The Porsche can’t keep up with the Range Rover Sport on the road, but what about its offroad capability?
+To start with, air suspension is optional on the Cayenne, while it’s standard on the Range Rover Sport.
+In fact, at $2,390, this option alone means that the price of the two vehicles isn’t really quite as close as it seems.
+When comparing things like max ride height and wading depth, we used the numbers for the Cayenne when it’s equipped with air suspension.
+So the end result of paying extra for this option on the Cayenne is that it’s still not as well suited to offroad conditions as the Range Rover Sport.
+You also won’t have much cargo space for whatever gear you’re taking with you.

 Range Rover Sport VS Mercedes-Benz GLS